-Dr. Marcie Wood is an Associate Director of ToxStrategies’ Biopharmaceutical/Pharmaceutical/Medical Device Practice, and is located in Houston, Texas.
+Dr. Marcie Wood is the Practice Director of ToxStrategies’ Biopharmaceutical/Pharmaceutical/Medical Device Practice, and is located in Houston, Texas.
 She is a toxicologist with more than 12 years of experience in drug discovery and development, including 7 years at the U.S. Food and Drug Administration.
 She has nonclinical experience with biologic, biosimilar, and small-molecule products for a wide variety of pulmonary, allergy, rheumatology, oncology, and ophthalmology indications, as well as multiple routes of administration (e.g., inhalation, oral, intravenous, subcutaneous, intra-articular, intranasal, and dermal), in developing nonclinical sections (pharmacology, pharmacokinetics, toxicology) of regulatory documents (e.g., preIND, IND, BLA/NDA), and regulatory agency interactions.